Executive Command Team

 Deputy Chief, Community Safety and Specialized Investigations - Paul Bastien

-Deputy Chief Bastien holds an Honours Bachelor of Arts Degree in Criminology from the University of Windsor and a certificate in police leadership from the University of Toronto Rotman School of Management.
+Deputy Chief Bastien holds an Honours Bachelor of Arts in Criminology from the University of Windsor (1994) and has completed Executive Programs in Police Leadership and Generative AI & Organizational Transformation at the University of Toronto Rotman School of Management.

 Deputy Chief, Organizational Wellness & Performance - Treena MacSween